spencerparkin/AudioDataLib/README.md

 When working with audio libraries (e.g., DirectSound, Oboe, SDL, etc.) that sit between you and the hardware, what they *do* for you is provide a way to send or receive an audio stream to or from the hardware.
-What they typically do *not do* is provide a way to load or save such audio data, convert it, mix it, buffer it, or even sythesize it for real-time consumption.
+What they typically do *not do* is provide a way to load or save such audio data, convert it, mix it, buffer it, or even synthesize it for real-time consumption.
 *That*, however, is what this *this* library *does*.

 Current features (done or in the works) are as follows.